opil/documentation/docs/admin/SP/opil_local_sp_install.md

 # Local SP Deprecated

-There are no deprecated features.
+Currently there are no deprecated features.